Weekly Inspiration: Lessons from a Great-Grandfather

 Heather Schultz

-Heather Schultz is Renewal Ministries' editor.
-She graduated from Hillsdale College and has nearly thirty years of experience as a writer and editor.
-She is married to Doug and has five children.
+Heather Schultz is Renewal Ministries’ special projects consultant.
+She graduated from Hillsdale College and has thirty years of experience in writing and editing.
+She and her husband, Doug, have five children.

 Latest Posts